by Linda Dunnavant

 - How many different liquids does the tumbler contain?

-- What can you infer about the substances inside the tumbler?
+- Can you infer anything about the substances inside the tumbler?

 - What do you notice about the size and speed of the droplets?